OUT OF GRIEF COMES LASTING GRACE, BEAUTY AND DIGNITY

 Of even greater surprise, was Vredendal Hospital was also the hospital where Eric himself had been born, delivered there by Dr. J. van Dyk who was on hand to receive the first collection of Angel Gown™ garments.

-Perhaps you’d like to help creating a little bit of beauty, grace and dignity for a child.
+Perhaps you’d like to help create a little bit of beauty, grace and dignity for a child.

-Eric Elronde and The Angel Gown™ Initiative are enormously dependent on the donation of old wedding dress or formal gowns for the creation of Angel Gown™ garments.
-The final gowns themselves are so small (some panels no larger than an A4 page) that even your off-cuts can be given great and lasting purpose.
+Eric Elronde and The Angel Gown™ Initiative are enormously dependent on the donation of old wedding gowns or formal dresses for the creation of Angel Gown™ garments.

 So think, just for a moment, the good you can do.
 If of course you’re saving that gown for another generation or perhaps a gift to a younger friend or family, that’s beautiful and moving and we entirely respect your decision.
 But if, for any reason, the dress is going to hang in a closed closet, unused for years, perhaps now’s a time to consider donating it to a truly magical cause: The Angel Gown™ Initiative.